Local Memory Attention for Fast Video Semantic Segmentation: Supplementary Material

 \section{Supplementary Material}

 \beginsupplementary In this supplementary material, we provide detailed results and deeper analysis of the experiments performed in the paper.
-We first provide a qualitative comparison between our approach and the corresponding single-frame baseline in section~\ref{part1-qualitative-video} in the form of a video.
-We then provide the results obtained for each class and compare them for different operating points and backbones in section~\ref{part2-classe-wise-analysis}.
+We provide the results obtained for each class and compare them for different operating points and backbones in section~\ref{part2-classe-wise-analysis}.
 Finally, we further investigate the memory size in section~\ref{part3-robustness}.